I’m Trying to Track How the $10.5 Million that Franchise Tax Board Gave to NGOs for “Educational Purposes” is Being Spent

 At FTB’s September 2024 board meeting, I made the above two-minute speech asking FTB is they had any systems of oversight in place to ensure the NGO’s were utilizing the money appropriately.
 FTB was supposed to respond within a month.
 On January 6, 2025, I sent a follow up email asking them to respond.
 On January 15, FTB stated that they had no documents responsive to my requests.
 This confirms that FTB is not overseeing how the funds are spent.

 Even though I didn’t get the budgets that I’d originally requested, CSD has sent me a lot of records.
-It is going to take me a while to go through them all, so I will update this post with more information as I go through the documents:
+It is going to take me a while to go through them all, so I will update this post with more information as I go through the documents.

 Grab PRA Batch 3: Monthly invoices from the NGOs for fiscal year 2018/2019.
 Even though this “Cal-EITC education program” wasn’t codified until 2022, it appears that it’s been going on since at least 2018.
 In the contract between FTB and CSD, it said that the NGOs would each submit monthly invoices to CSD.
 CSD would approve the invoices and then forward them on to the State Controller to issue the payments.
 The line items listed in the invoices are generic, such as “web,” “social media” and “other.”
 I have not yet gone through the invoices to calculate how much money each NGO received and how much the State paid out in total.

 Grab PRA Batch 4: As part of the “education” program, FTB is also paying organizations to do tax returns for low income people.
 This batch of documents is the invoices for the tax preparers for Nov & Dec 2018.
 Most people file their taxes in the spring.
 The small invoices look legit to me since some people do file late.
 The large invoices are suspicious — there aren’t many people filing at the end of the year, and the majority of the money went to “sub-contractors” and “other.”
-I believe that The Golden State Opportunity Foundation needs further investigation regarding which subcontractors they used and an itemization of what made up the “other” number.

-1. Given that FTB’s schemes to overcharge taxpayers disproportionately affect people of low socio-economic status (the people not equipped to be able to fight back), I believe that this Cal-EITC “education” program is a ploy by FTB to find more victims to exploit. .
+1. Given that FTB’s schemes to overcharge taxpayers disproportionately affect people of low socio-economic status (the people not equipped to be able to fight back), I believe that this Cal-EITC “education” program is a ploy by FTB to find more victims to exploit.

 2. As I go through the paperwork, I’ve realized this is also a ploy to make the California economy look stronger than it is.
 FTB and CSD were each allotted funds to hire people to administer this program.
 Each of the NGOs hires people to administer and fulfill their piece of the program.
 Since the funds come from the government, the NGO jobs should be considered governmental jobs, but they are falsely counted as public sector jobs.
 At this point, I believe the State is using programs like this one to hide that California’s economy is weak and fragile.